dojo/widget-core/README.md

 Widgets can be internationalized by adding the `I18nMixin` mixin from `@dojo/widget-core/mixins/I18n`.
 [Message bundles](https://github.com/dojo/i18n) are localized by passing them to `localizeBundle`.

 If the bundle supports the widget's current locale, but those locale-specific messages have not yet been loaded, then the default messages are returned.
-The widget will be invalidated once the locale-specific messages have been loaded.
+The widget will be invalidated once the locale-specific messages have been loaded, triggering a re-render with the localized message content.

 Each widget can have its own locale by passing a property - `properties.locale`.
 If no locale is set, then the default locale, as set by [`@dojo/i18n`](https://github.com/dojo/i18n), is assumed.